eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.tradfri/README.md

-# Trådfri Binding
+# TRÅDFRI Binding

-This binding integrates the IKEA Trådfri gateway and devices connected to it (such as dimmable LED bulbs).
+This binding integrates the IKEA TRÅDFRI gateway and devices connected to it (such as dimmable LED bulbs).

 ## Supported Things